 \section{Abstract}

-Bandit algorithms are increasingly used in real world sequential decision making problems, from online advertising to mobile health.
-As a result, there are more datasets collected using bandit algorithms and with that an increased desire to be able to use these datasets to answer scientific questions like: Did one type of ad increase the click-through rate more or lead to more purchases?
+Bandit algorithms are increasingly used in real-world sequential decision-making problems.
+Associated with this is an increased desire to be able to use the resulting datasets to answer scientific questions like: Did one type of ad lead to more purchases?
 In which contexts is a mobile health intervention effective?
-However, it has been shown that classical statistical approaches, like those based on the ordinary least squares estimator, fail to provide reliable confidence intervals when used with bandit data.
-Recently methods have been developed to conduct statistical inference using simple models fit to data collected with multi-armed bandits.
-However there is a lack of general methods for conducting statistical inference using more complex models.
-In this work, we develop theory justifying the use of M-estimation \citep{van2000asymptotic}, traditionally used with i.i.d data, to provide inferential methods for a large class of estimators---including least squares and maximum likelihood estimators---but now with data collected with (contextual) bandit algorithms.
-To do this we generalize the use of adaptive weights pioneered by \citet{athey} and \citet{deshpande}.
-Specifically, in settings in which the data is collected via a (contextual) bandit algorithm, we prove that certain adaptively weighted M-estimators are uniformly asymptotically normal and demonstrate empirically that we can use their asymptotic distribution to construct reliable confidence regions for a variety of inferential targets.
+However, classical statistical approaches fail to provide valid confidence intervals when used with data collected with bandit algorithms.
+Alternative methods have recently been developed for simple models (e.g., comparison of means).
+Yet there is a lack of general methods for conducting statistical inference using more complex models on data collected with (contextual) bandit algorithms; for example, current methods cannot be used for valid inference on parameters in a logistic regression model for a binary reward.
+In this work, we develop theory justifying the use of M-estimators---which includes estimators based on empirical risk minimization as well as maximum likelihood---on data collected with adaptive algorithms, including (contextual) bandit algorithms.
+Specifically, we show that M-estimators, modified with particular adaptive weights, can be used to construct asymptotically valid confidence regions for a variety of inferential targets.